lihbr/lihbr-diapositiv/an-introduction-to-nuxt-global-modules/slides.md

 <v-clicks>

-- <twemoji-straight-ruler /> Are about personalization;
+- <twemoji-straight-ruler /> Are about personalization
-- <twemoji-prohibited /> Have no impact on your codebase nor the final website;
+- <twemoji-prohibited /> Have no impact on your codebase nor the final website
-- <twemoji-hammer-and-wrench /> Are built just like regular modules;
+- <twemoji-hammer-and-wrench /> Are built just like regular modules
-- <twemoji-globe-with-meridians /> Are registered and configured globally through the `.nuxtrc` file;
+- <twemoji-globe-with-meridians /> Are registered and configured globally through the `.nuxtrc` file
-- <twemoji-ninja /> Work transparently across all our Nuxt projects;
+- <twemoji-ninja /> Work transparently across all our Nuxt projects
-- <twemoji-control-knobs /> A simple CLI makes for a great interface to enable, disable, and configure a global module.
+- <twemoji-control-knobs /> A simple CLI makes for a great interface to enable, disable, and configure a global module

 </v-clicks>